Their Eyes Were Watching God Chapter 4 Quotes

 So Janie had told him, "Ah’m just as stiff as you is stout.
 If you can stand not to chop and tote wood Ah reckon you can stand not to git no dinner.
 ‘Scuse mah freezolity, Mist’ Killicks, but Ah don’t mean to chop de first chip."
 (4.1-2)

 Logan and Janie both have strong opinions about gender roles in a marriage.
 Logan thinks a wife essentially exists to make life as easy for her husband as possible.
-He gradually increases the number of tasks he thinks she should do: cook, care for the house, now he’s adding chopping and hauling wood to the list, and shortly afterwards including plowing and planting potatoes.
+He gradually increases the number of tasks he thinks she should do: cook, care for the house, now chop and haul wood, and soon plow and plant potatoes.
 Janie, however, thinks both spouses should pull their weight equally.
 In her mind, the man should chop the wood while the woman makes dinner.

 Janie got up with him the next morning and had the breakfast halfway done when he bellowed from the barn.